THERAPY SERVICESTRAINING SCHOOL

 You’re expected to be a member of a professional body like the British Association for Counselling and Psychotherapy (BACP), the UK Council for Psychotherapy (UKCP) or the National Counselling Society (NCP).
 These professional bodies will often require some sort of certification, so it’s important to make sure that any training you’re considering will get you a certification that has been approved or accredited by one of these bodies.

-If you’re interested in a very specific role, check for any additional clinical or professional qualifications that may be required.
+If you’re interested in a very specific role, check for any additional clinical or professional qualifications that may be required to become a counsellor.
 Some might need you to be a registered nurse, occupational therapist, or social worker for example.
 So, if you have your heart set on a particular role, make sure you know exactly what you need to do to achieve your goal.

 For those who don’t want to take the university route, there are still ways to get certified.
 It’s typically recommended that you take a three-stage route through qualifications, which will take around three to four years.